via-teaching/ecs273-26s/Homework4/lszhu/README.md

 >
 > Then open `http://localhost:5173` in your browser.
 > The frontend will not load data if the backend is not running.
+>
+> **Note:** On first load, some charts may appear empty.
+If that happens, refresh the page 1–2 times — this is a known timing issue where the frontend renders before the first API response completes.

 ---